fenago/generative-adversarial-networks/chapter_23/Lab_18.md

-### Chapter 23
-How to Develop a Pix2Pix End-to-End
+## How to Develop a Pix2Pix End-to-End

 The Pix2Pix Generative Adversarial Network, or GAN, is an approach to training a deep convolutional neural network for image-to-image translation tasks.
 The careful configuration of architecture as a type of image-conditional GAN allows for both the generation of large images